 Doing science for society leads to the question: what kind of society do we envision and want to support through science?
 We have to take an ethical stance.
 By jointly changing practices we can navigate transforming societies towards sustainable, liveable futures

 Caroline Hummels holds cum laude MSc and PhD degrees in Industrial Design from Delft University of Technology (TU Delft).
 After obtaining her PhD in 1993, she took a position as Assistant Professor in the Form Theory group at TU Delft.
-In 2006, she moved to Eindhoven University of Technology (TU/e) to take the position of Associate Professor in the Designing Quality in Interaction group and later of Full Professor.
-At TU/e, she also served as Director of Education of the Industrial Design department and, to this day, of Theme Leader of Participatory Health and Well-being.
-She is also owner of and designer at ID-dock design, research and advice center, supporting companies with creative and innovative methods and tools.
+In 2006, she moved to Eindhoven University of Technology (TU/e) to take the position of Associate Professor in the Designing Quality in Interaction (DQI) group and later in 2011 of Full Professor, while heading the DQI group.
+She is currently vice-chair of the Systemic Change group.
+At TU/e, she also served as Director of Education of the Industrial Design department and of Theme Leader of Participatory Health and Well-being.
+From 2004-2016 she was founder and owner of ID-dock, a small design research consultancy firm.

 Non-discursive philosophy by imagining new practices through designAdaptive Behavior (2022)

 Supporting intergenerational memento storytelling for older adults through a tangible display: a case studyPersonal and Ubiquitous Computing (2022)